 Conclusions

 Research reviewed in this paper is convincing that vacancy influences rental rates.
 Market observation, however, indicates that rental rates also influence vacancy.
 At a fundamental level, both rents and vacancy are responsive to economic demand for space relative to supply.
 Demand absorbs vacant space to the point that rents are driven up, which stimulates new construction, which may drive average rents up (due to the premium charged for new space) or down (due to an oversupply).
 This cyclical pattern produces variations in vacancy rates that tend toward a central point, known as the market's natural vacancy rate.
-The analysis in this article reveals that the natural vacancy rate is a reliable indication the market's equilibrium vacancy rate, and a type of market trigger that can be used to forecast changes in future rental rates.
+The analysis in this article reveals that the natural vacancy rate is a reliable indicator of the market's equilibrium vacancy rate, and a type of market trigger that can be used to forecast changes in future rental rates.

 Given that vacancy can and does significantly influence rent changes, and that stable rents are a characteristic of market equilibrium, it follows that there must be some level of vacancy - the equilibrium vacancy rate - which produces stable rents.
 Vacancy in excess of this rate will produce downward pressure on rents; vacancy of less than this rate will produce upward pressure on rents.
 Although we agree that inflationary/deflationary pressure on rents can cause market-wide movement, this issue and others are avoided by relying on the mean vacancy rate for an indication of the market’s equilibrium rate.
 In doing so, however, one must recognize the limitations of using the historical mean vacancy rate given that the equilibrium rate is likely dynamic and asymmetrical.
 It is dynamic in that it is a moving target, shifting with each new vacancy rate.
 It is asymmetrical in that, even though it is an extension of the theory of real estate cycles, rents would be expected to respond differently to changes in vacancy depending on the relative relationship to the equilibrium rate.